Journal of Management, Spirituality & Religion

 The Journal of Management, Spirituality & Religion (JMSR) is a peer-reviewed academic journal on management, spirituality and religion.
-It is published five times per year and contains scholarly articles regarding the spiritual and religious aspects of managing and organizing.
+It is published six times per year (from 2024) and contains scholarly articles regarding the spiritual and religious aspects of managing and organizing.
 The journal was established in 2004 and published by Routledge until January 2021.
 The editor-in-chief is Kathryn Pavlovich (University of Waikato).

 JMSR is now published by the International Association of Management, Spirituality & Religion.
-The journal uses ScholarOne as its platform for manuscript submission and peer review..
+The journal uses ScholarOne as its platform for manuscript submission and peer review.